New Jersey is fortunate to be one of the few states with an abundance of excellent pizza restaurants.

 This is a question that can never be answered objectively.
 Having a discussion about " the best pizza" is like having a discussion about religion and politics.
 You can never convince some one who has strong feelings about pizza that their style or enjoyment of pizza, and what they have grown accustomed to, is not the best.

-The "best pizza" is more about quality and authenticity ---- less about taste
+The "best pizza" is more about quality and authenticity ---- less about taste, though taste remains to be a key subjective factor, especially for restaurant diners.

 If you think that your favorite pizza and "the pizza joints" that make the pizza is the best ---- then of course in your mind---- it's the best.